timfilzinger/idp-software.com/docs/capabilities/security-compliance/index.md

 # Security and Compliance

-> **Note**: This content is a first draft and needs revision by a human expert in document processing security and compliance.

 Security and Compliance capabilities ensure that document processing systems handle sensitive information appropriately, protect data privacy, maintain audit trails, and adhere to relevant regulations and standards.

 ## Overview